WHYN (AM): Early years in Holyoke and Northampton

-WHYN first signed on in April 1941, at 1400 kilohertz, with Holyoke, Massachusetts, as its original city of license.
+WHYN first signed on in April 1941, at 1400 kHz, with Holyoke, Massachusetts, as its original city of license.
 It was owned by the Hampden-Hampshire Corporation, whose owners also published the Holyoke Transcript-Telegram, and its 250-watt signal primarily covered Holyoke and Northampton, Massachusetts, so its call sign represented Holyoke and Northampton.
 In 1949, it moved to AM 560, powered at 1,000 watts, located in Holyoke.
 It was a network affiliate of the Mutual Broadcasting System.

 WHYN added an FM sister station in 1947.
 That station took the call letters WHYN-FM and mostly simulcast the AM station's programming.

 Relocating to Springfield

 In the early 1950s, WHYN-AM-FM moved to Springfield and became affiliates of CBS Radio in 1953, dropping Mutual programming.
 In 1953, television station WHYN-TV Channel 55 was put on the air (today WGGB-TV Channel 40).
 Around 1960, WHYN-AM-FM began programming Top 40 music.